confluentinc/confluent-cli/README.md

 ### Binary Tarball from S3

-You can also download a binary tarball from a private S3 bucket.
+You can download a binary tarball from S3 .

 To list all available versions: